sotastudio/TYPO3.Extbase.Jqct/README.md

 Move the package contents (jqct/) to TYPO3's Extension directory: typo3conf/ext/ and install the Extension through the Extension Manager.

-Currently there is no documentation available, but i promise: i'll write one sonn.
+Currently there is no documentation available, but i promise: i'll write one soon.
 In the meanwhile you should check jqct/Configuration/TypoScript/ to get a clue about the available options.
 Include the Static Extension Template and check the Extension.

 ## Enhancements, ideas and bug reporting